open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 [SpanContext](./api.md#retrieving-the-traceid-and-spanid)), which provides
 extension points for two methods, one to generate a `SpanId` and one for `TraceId`.

-Custom implementations of the `IdGenerator` SHOULD support setting the W3C Trace Context `random` flag when generated TraceID values meet the [W3C Trace Context Level 2 randomness requirements][W3CCONTEXTTRACEID].

 ```java
 public interface IdGenerator {
   byte[] generateSpanIdBytes();
   byte[] generateTraceIdBytes();
 }
 ```

+Custom implementations of the `IdGenerator` SHOULD support setting the W3C Trace Context `random` flag when all generated TraceID values meet the [W3C Trace Context Level 2 randomness requirements][W3CCONTEXTTRACEID].
+This is presumed to be a static property of the `IdGenerator` implementation which can be inferred using language features, for example by extending a marker interface.

 Additional `IdGenerator` implementing vendor-specific protocols such as AWS X-Ray trace id generator MUST NOT be maintained or distributed as part of the